Approaching ESG – client needs, adviser expectations

 Our research shows that more advisers are focusing on the ‘E’ of ESG – environmental factors relating to funds.
 We also found that investors are interested in all aspects of ESG, which may lead to advisers being limited by their own knowledge and the options they’re presenting to clients.
 For example, 73% of advisers feel that addressing climate change and global warming is important to their clients, but just 58% of those clients agree.
 At the other end of the scale, 61% of investors put an emphasis on employee health and safety when looking at funds, compared to only 27% of advisers.
 Expanding on their knowledge of the S and G could help advisers give investors the support they want, whilst also being able to link each factor to the others.
 For example, employee health and safety (Social) links directly to the environmental impact of a company’s factories – are employees protected from damaging fumes caused by machinery, or are greener energy options being embraced that reduce factory pollution?

 The environmental aspect of a fund is still a good starting point when clients have an interest in ESG, but little knowledge of what it encompasses.
 Starting with the ‘E’ of ESG can help clients relate the investment choices to well-known actions – indeed, even for more experienced investors these environmental concerns still rank high on the list.
-The next steps for advisers, however, is to ensure their own knowledge of social and governance responsibilities is enough to enable them to promote these aspects too.
+The next step for advisers, however, is to ensure their own knowledge of social and governance responsibilities is enough to enable them to promote these aspects too.

 Still stuck on where to begin?